-These Rules and Regulations for the Licensing of Occupational Therapists and Occupational Therapy Assistants (R5-40.1-OCC) are promulgated pursuant to the authority conferred under section 5-40.1-5 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting minimum standards for the licensing of occupational therapists and occupational therapy assistants offering occupational therapy services in this state.
+These amended Rules and Regulations for the Licensing of Occupational Therapists and Occupational Therapy Assistants [R5-40.1-OCC] are promulgated pursuant to the authority conferred under section 5-40.1-5 of the General Laws of Rhode Island, as amended, and are established for the purpose of adopting minimum standards for the licensing of occupational therapysists and occupational therapy assistants offering occupational therapy services in this state.

-In accordance with the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, in the development of the regulations, consideration was given to: (1) alternative approaches to the regulations; (2) duplication or overlap with other state regulations; and (3) any significant economic impact on small business as defined in Chapter 42-35 of the General Laws.
-Based on the available information, no known alternative approach, duplication or overlap or significant economic impact was identified.
+In accordance with the provisions of section 42-35-3(c) of the General Laws of Rhode Island, as amended, in the development of the regulations, consideration was given to: (1) alternative approaches to the regulations; and (2) duplication or overlap with other state regulations.
+Based on the available information, no known alternative approach, duplication or overlap was identified.

-These amended Rules and Regulations for the Licensing of Occupational Therapists and Occupational Therapy Assistants (R5-40.1-OCC) shall supersede all previous rules and regulations for licensing occupational therapists promulgated by the Rhode Island Department of Health and filed with the Rhode Island Secretary of State.
+These amended regulations shall supersede all previous Rules and Regulations for the Licensing of Occupational Therapists and Occupational Therapy Assistants promulgated by the Rhode Island Department of Health and filed with the Rhode Island Secretary of State.